feldera/feldera/docs/tutorials/rest_api/index.md

 ### Step 8: Cleanup

-After done with the tutorial, we can clean up.
-We first shut down the pipeline:
+After you are done with the tutorial, we can clean up.
+First, shut down the pipeline (which will automatically terminate monitoring the view if it is still running):

 ```
 curl -i -X POST http://localhost:8080/v0/pipelines/sc-pipeline/shutdown